ddeleon267/exercise-me/README.md

 # Getting Started- Prerequisites and Installation

+Note that this application has only been run on Rails 5.1.4 running Ruby 2.3.1

 To get a copy of the project up and running on your local machine for development and testing purposes:

-Fork this repo and clone it to your computer.
-Run 'bundle install'.
-Then migrate and seed the database with 'rake db:migrate' 'and rake db:seed'.
-Start the server with 'rails s' or 'rails server'
+Fork this repo and clone it to your computer, then cd into the directory and run 'bundle install'.
+Migrate and seed the database with 'rake db:migrate' 'and rake db:seed', then start the server with 'rails s' or 'rails server'.

 # Built with
 Rails, JQuery, Omniauth, SQLite